All comparisons

 Bluebeam does not have material calculation templates or assemblies.
 It is a PDF markup tool, not a takeoff tool with material estimation.
 Easy Takeoffs ships with 41 built-in material templates spanning concrete, framing, drywall, roofing, siding, flooring, paint, plumbing, electrical, HVAC, and site work.
 Apply a template to a measurement and it calculates quantities with waste factors built in: drywall sheets, joint compound, paint gallons, concrete cubic yards, anything that follows from your measurements.
 The community library lets you browse and download templates other contractors have shared.
 The custom formula editor uses Excel-compatible syntax so you can build your own calculations with rounding modes, conditional logic, and per-item waste percentages.

-Start Your Free Construction Takeoff Today
+Start Your Construction Takeoff Today